This post may contain affiliate links. Read my Disclosure page.

 - Make the macarons: In a medium bowl, sift together the almond flour and powdered sugar, then set aside.

-- In the bowl of a stand mixer fitted with the whisk attachment, whip the Eggland's Best egg whites on medium speed until foamy.
+- In the bowl of a stand mixer fitted with the whisk attachment, whip the egg whites on medium speed until foamy.
 Continue to beat until your whisk begins leaving visible trails in the foamy egg whites.

 - Once you can see trails, gradually add the granulated sugar, increase the mixer speed, and whip on high until the meringue forms.
 Add gel food coloring, if using, then continue beating on high until stiff peaks form.
 (Be sure not to over-whip your egg whites otherwise you risk drying them out.)